biojinzhao/MultiTrans/README.md

 ### Feedback and bug reports

 Your comments, bug reports, and suggestions are very welcomed.
 They will help us to further improve MultiTrans.
-If you have any troubles running MultiTrans, please contact us (zhaojin@mail.sdu.edu.cn).
+If you have any troubles running MultiTrans, please contact us (Email: zhaojin@mail.sdu.edu.cn).

-zhaojin@mail.sdu.edu.cn